-Any proposed new construction or expansion of existing structures that would penetrate any of the FAR Part 77 imaginary surfaces of the Airport is considered an incompatible land use, unless either the FAA has determined that the proposed structure does not constitute a hazard to air navigation or the Caltrans Aeronautics Program has issued a permit allowing construction of the proposed structure.
-The FAA has established minimum standards for the determination of hazards or obstructions to aviation.
+Any proposed new construction or expansion of existing structures that would penetrate any of the FAR Part 77 imaginary surfaces of the Airport is considered an incompatible land use, unless either the FAA has determined that the proposed structure does not constitute a obstruction to air navigation or Caltrans Aeronautics Program has issued a permit allowing construction of the proposed structure.
+The FAA has established minimum standards for the determination of obstructions to aviation.
 The FAA permits local agencies such as the ALUC to establish more restrictive criteria for determining if the height of a structure creates a safety hazard to aircraft operations.
 A determination by the FAA or Caltrans that a project does not constitute a hazard to air navigation does not limit the ALUC from determining that a project may be inconsistent under the policies of this CLUP.
+In their airspace analysis, the FAA evaluates the airspace use based on current conditions and does not consider one-engine inoperative conditions for multi engine aircraft.
+However the ALUC is charged by the statutes with protecting the airspace for at least the next 20 years.
+Thus a more restrictive height limitation policy is consistent with protecting airspace for future aviation use.